andrewoid/evolution-java/art_and_fear.md

 ### Art and Fear

-This is an excerpt from the
+This is a n excerpt from the
 book [Art and Fear](http://www.amazon.com/Art-Fear-Observations-Rewards-Artmaking/dp/0961454733)

 ![](ArtAndFear_Perfection.png)